-In a sense, being in charge of your PC building destiny is empowering, and the internet is a remarkable source of help thanks to countless enthusiast websites, forums, and of course, Reddit.
-Equally, being thrown in at the deep end without any official, sanctioned advice isn’t for everyone and championing your own troubleshooting and diagnosing problems can be a frustrating task.
-Additionally, there’s always the risk of making an expensive mistake when building a PC yourself, which buying a prebuilt PC circumnavigates.
+In a sense, being in charge of your PC building destiny is empowering, and the Internet is a remarkable source of help thanks to countless enthusiast websites, forums, and of course Reddit.
+But being thrown in at the deep end without any official, sanctioned advice isn’t for everyone.
+And championing your own troubleshooting and diagnosing problems can be a frustrating task.

 Also, let’s not forget that there are some rather expensive mistakes you can make when building your own PC, all of which can be avoided by buying a prebuilt one.

 So if this doesn’t sound like something you’d like to deal with, then it’s probably better to just make a single purchase and leave all the problems to the manufacturer.
 The only downside is that you’ll have to ship the PC back to the vendor when you encounter some hardware issues, which can mean going without a PC for an upward of a week.

 In the end, it comes down to how much you value peace of mind.

 And then there’s also the matter of warranty.